tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 This plugin focuses on insights into such developers' human factors instead of detecting the specific attack vectors after they were disclosed.
 This brings a smart and powerful methods named as "**WP Zero-day Exploit Prevention**" and "**WP Metadata Exploit Protection**".

-Combined with those methods and IP address geolocation, you'll be supprised to find a bunch of malicious or undesirable access blocked in the logs of this plugin after several days of installation.
+Combined with those methods and IP address geolocation, you'll be surprised to find a bunch of malicious or undesirable access blocked in the logs of this plugin after several days of installation.

 = Features =